RMLio/prov4itdata-web-app/docs/REPORT.md

   - query ...
   - do inferencing...

+Semantic Interoperability is achieved when multiple systems are able to develop the same understanding of the data.
+To this end, the source data originating from the web services is mapped in a generic manner using widely known vocabularies.

 ### Security and Privacy

 As there are multiple parties involved in the data transfer (the user, Web Services, Solid pods, and PROV4ITDaTa Web App)